beliveau-lab/lightsheet-analysis-pipeline/README.md

 After configuring the .yaml, you can begin execution of the Snakemake workflow with:

-`$ qsub run_pipeline.sh`
+`$ snakemake -p --profile profiles/sge --configfile config.yaml`

-You may need to create a conda environment with snakemake installed, and point to it in the submit_snakemake.sh script.
+Environments are managed automatically via `--use-conda` in the profile.
+If you prefer manual control, create the env from `workflow/envs/*.yml`.

 To perform a dry run of the pipeline, you can modify the submit_snakemake.sh script to run snakemake with the -n flag.